sy2u/course-archive/Project/README_m3.md

 Although you are required to implement the Streams optimization, for the purpose of the final performance test, you should disable multiple streams and use a single stream in your `/project/src/layer/custom/m3-forward.cu`.
 This is because Op Times are not a reliable metric for evaluating multi-stream applications.

+Your final submission must have correct accuracy for any batch size.
+Therefore, avoid any optimizations that could impact accuracy in your final submission, such as FP16.
+You may still implement FP16 as an individual optimization and it will count towards the 8 points of additional optimizations.

 If you have done milestone 2 correctly, for a batch size of 10000, the sum between the first and second layer OP Times should equal about **200ms**.

 In order to achieve full credit for the performance in milestone 3, your final submission must bring down the sum of the op times to **80ms** or less for a batch size of 10000.
 Any submissions between **80ms** and **200ms** will be given a performance grade linearly extrapolated from the performance relative to these two values.